rburton04/bolt1128/test.md

 3. Let's add a test app to our Openshift project\

-a_docker container - rburton04/conference-app-qa\
+a_ Docker container - rburton04/conference-app-qa\
-b_from the command line create a new app using the above docker container\
+b_ From the command line create a new app using the above docker container\
-c_Show app running in our project from the GUI Interface.
+c_ Show App POD running in our project from the GUI Interface.\
+d_ From the Browser GUI create a Route for the App using the "App2-service"\

 4. Scale the app from 1 pod to 2 pods, then back down to 1.